Diversity study: Measuring the impact of DEI on employees’ mental health and society

 - Those in the age groups under 30 and over 60 years old

-For individual companies to assess how diverse they are, WifOR Institute has developed a diversity score in the past.
+For individual companies to assess how diverse they are, WifOR Institute has developed a diversity score.
 This tool provides a performance rating from zero to ten based on key indicators.

 “Glass ceiling” linked to a lack of diversity

 When analyzing leadership positions, the share of diverse people decreases.
 A larger share of interviewees indicated that their superiors are “not at all diverse”.
-However, only a small percentage supported that statement when referring to their peers.
+However, considerably less respondents supported that statement when referring to their peers.
 This suggests that employees from certain underrepresented groups face more barriers for advancing their careers and climbing the corporate ladder.

 Some diverse employees feel disfavored at work